Rates of Reaction

 = 862 kJ.

-The difference between these two energies
+The difference between the two amounts of energy

 (reactants minus products) is the overall